Juliet Floyd

-Juliet Floyd is professor of philosophy at Boston University.
+Juliet Floyd (born 1960) is an American philosopher who is professor of philosophy at Boston University.
 Her strongest research interests lie in early analytic philosophy (on which she has edited a volume) and she has used early analytic philosophy as a lens to examine a diverse array of topics.

 Education and career

 Floyd received a bachelor's degree in philosophy from Wellesley College in 1982, and went on to study at Harvard University, being awarded a doctorate in philosophy in 1990.

 After receiving her doctorate, Floyd accepted an appointment as assistant professor of philosophy at the City College of New York.
 She spent a term as a visiting assistant professor of philosophy at Boston University in 1995 before accepting a permanent associate professorship of philosophy there in 1996.
 In 2003 she received cross-appointments in the Institute of Editorial Studies, the Institute for the Philosophy of Religion, and the Department of Philosophy.
 She was promoted to full professor of philosophy in 2006.
 Floyd has also spent time as a visiting professor of philosophy at the University of Vienna, Pantheon-Sorbonne University, and the Michel de Montaigne University Bordeaux 3.

 Floyd became an associate senior editor of the Stanford Encyclopedia of Philosophy on topics related to 20th-century philosophy in 2012, joined the editorial board (for topics related to early analytic philosophy) of the Archiv für Geschichte der Philosophie in 2011, and became an associate editor of the Journal for the History of Early Analytical Philosophy in 2011.
 She also served on the editorial board of the Nordic Wittgenstein Review from 2011 to 2013 and on the editorial board (for topics related to early analytic philosophy) of the Journal of the History of Philosophy from 2008 to 2010.

 Floyd was a fellow of the Lichtenberg-Kolleg Institute of Advanced Study, Georg August Universität, Göttingen, in 2009–2010, and received a Berlin Prize Fellowship from the American Academy in Berlin in 2008 and a Fulbright Senior Research Award in 2003–04.